merovex-press/stranded-series/research/writing-craft/Novella-Writing-A-Quick-Complete-Guide-for-Writers.md

 Estimates vary, of course, but a novella is usually anywhere between **10,000 to 50,000 words long**.
 However, novels for younger audiences often run shorter, so 50,000 words may be nearer to a full-length novel in certain markets.

 Some awards also have their own word count criteria for novellas, as well as an additional category between short stories and novellas termed, “novelettes”.
-For example, [The Hugo Awards](https://www.thehugoawards.org/) and [Nebula Awards](https://nebulas.sfwa.org/) categorise novellas as between 17,500 and 40,000 words, and novelettes as between 7,500 and 17,500 words.
+For example, [The Hugo Awards](https://www.thehugoawards.org/) and [Nebula Awards](https://nebulas.sfwa.org/) categorize novellas as between 17,500 and 40,000 words, and novelettes as between 7,500 and 17,500 words.

 Novellas are sometimes compared to films, and I think the comparison is an apt one.
 If we assume that 15,000 words takes approximately an hour to read, then a 30,000-word novella can be read in about as much time as it takes to watch a film.
 Hence, a novella usually covers a similar number of scenes and events.
-A novel is too large a structure to visualise all at once, but films and novellas are more manageable.
+A novel is too large a structure to visualize all at once, but films and novellas are more manageable.
 Ian McEwan makes the point that [this is also appealing to readers](https://www.telegraph.co.uk/culture/books/booknews/9608935/Ian-McEwan-claims-the-novella-is-better-than-the-novel.html).

 Despite their contracted size, novellas can tell the exact same story as a novel.
 Novels include a lot of extra detail that isn’t strictly necessary to the narrative, but that work to build a deeper relationship with the reader (by drawing them in, convincing them to invest more time, attention, interest, etc.).
 However, we can’t ignore the fact that the novella also needs to build this relationship, and it has a tougher job because it has less time and space within which to do so.